AnthonyNicklin/milestone01-TheMonkees/README.md

 * CSS3
 * Markdown
     * Used to write the README.md file.
-* JavaScript
-    * Used to create the responsive navigation bar.
 * [Bootstrap3.3.7 framework](https://getbootstrap.com/)
-    * The website uses boostrap framework for it's grid system, pagelayout, button styling and navigation bar.
+    * The website uses boostrap framework for it's grid system, pagelayout, button styling and responsive navigation bar.
 * [Cloud9IDE](https://aws.amazon.com/cloud9/)
     * Cloud9 was the IDE used to write the code for this website.
 * [MarvelApp](https://marvelapp.com)